 Does Play Store Requires Manual Update?

 In most cases, you don’t necessarily require a manual update to be done on Play Store.
 Google Play Store update will take place automatically when your device is connected to the internet.
 In a way more precise, the Play Store will update in the background, and you wouldn’t have noticed it all.
 Although it auto-updates, you may at times find trouble with Google Play Store.
-Whether you haven’t used your phone for longer or haven’t connected it to the internet, you can opt to manual update.
+Whether you haven’t used your phone for longer or haven’t connected it to the internet, you can opt for a manual update.
 Right on this section, you will learn about how to check for Play Store Updates and ways to update it.

 How to Update Google Play Store latest version